mmaelicke/scikit-gstat/docs/userguide/variogram.rst

-To perform Kriging, you would now transform the data, especially in North-West direction, unitl both variograms look the same within the effective range.
+To perform Kriging, you would now transform the data, especially in North-West direction, until both variograms look the same within the effective range.
 Finally, the Kriging result is back-transformed into the original coordinate system.